-where N is the number of route sections, P is the number of preferred locations and α is weighting factor.
+where N is the number of route sections, P is the number of preferred locations and α is the weighting factor.

 The quality of a free parking space can be determined by the value of the cost function.
-The driver should establish a threshold value and free parking spaces of lower costs are adequate.
-The better a parking space is, the lower the value of the cost function is.
+The driver should establish a threshold value, and free parking spaces at lower costs are adequate.
+The better a parking space is, the lower the value of the cost function.

 Comparison of the traversals

-The previously presented methods are compared in this section.
-They are compared based on the step number (see Section 7.1), the cell visitedness ratio (see Section 7.2), the number of visiting each cell (see Section 7.3) and the cost function (see Section 7.4).
+In this section, the previously presented methods are compared based on the step number (Section 7.1), the cell visitedness ratio (Section 7.2), the number of visits to each cell (Section 7.3) and the cost function (Section 7.4).

 Step number

-The step number gives the number of steps that were needed to visit every cell at least once.
-Traversing from one cell to another one is considered as one step.
+The step number gives the number of steps needed to visit every cell at least once.
+Traversing from one cell to another is considered as one step.
 As the algorithm stops when more than a given number of steps is exceeded, the maximum number of steps in this map is 57.

 Table 1.
-The number of steps needed when applying different methods.
+The number of steps needed when applying different methods